Rhys Lewis (musician)

-Rhys Lewis (born 18 March 1991) is a British singer-songwriter and multi-instrumentalist signed to Decca Records.
+Rhys Lewis (born March 18, 1991) is a British singer-songwriter and multi-instrumentalist signed to Decca Records.
 His debut studio album Things I Chose to Remember was released in July 2020.
+His second studio album Corner of the Sky was released on 20 January 2023.

 Early life

 Rhys Lewis was born in Oxford to parents who were both teachers.
 He has two brothers; one older, Tom, and a twin, George.
 George is the older twin, making Rhys the youngest in his family.
 Lewis was educated at Bartholomew School in Eynsham and first started performing in a cover band with his brother.
 He also worked as a 'dinner lady' at Cokethorpe School.
 At 19, Lewis moved to London to attend the London Centre of Contemporary Music.

 Artistry

 Influences

 Lewis cites Alex Turner of Arctic Monkeys as his songwriting inspiration, commenting that "[Turner] was the first songwriter of my generation to make the lyrics of a song jump out at me."
 Other influences include Led Zeppelin and Bill Withers, in particular, the latter's song "Lean On Me".